faucetsdn/faucet/docs/docker.rst

       -v /var/log/ryu/gauge/:/var/log/ryu/gauge/ \
       -p 6654:6653 \
       faucet/gauge

+By default the Dockerfile for Gauge will build an image that will run as the `faucet` user under UID 1001, if you need to change that it can be overridden at runtime with the Docker `-u` flag.

 By default listens on port 6653.
 If you are running this with Faucet you will need to modify the port one of the containers listens on and